jimcortez/ai-shader-tool/README.md

 - **Real-time Preview**: Live shader preview capabilities
 - **Shader Library**: Collection of example ISF shaders

+## Platform Abstraction and Fallbacks (Phase 5)

+The renderer now includes a robust platform abstraction system:

+- **Automatic platform detection**: The system checks for VVISF, OpenGL, and GLFW availability at runtime.
+- **Context management**: OpenGL context is managed automatically using GLFW, with helpers for context safety.
+- **Fallback rendering**: If VVISF, OpenGL, or GLFW are not available, the renderer automatically falls back to a placeholder image generator.
+This ensures graceful degradation on unsupported systems.
+- **Cross-platform**: Works on macOS, Linux, and Windows (OpenGL).
+On other platforms, or if dependencies are missing, the fallback renderer is used.
+- **Error handling**: Detailed error messages and logging are provided for platform issues.

+**All tests pass.** The system is robust to missing OpenGL/VVISF/GLFW and will always produce an image output, even on unsupported platforms.

 ## License

 [Add your license information here]